imodeljs/itwin-viewer/packages/modules/itwin-viewer-react/README.md

 - `appInsightsKey` - Application Insights key for telemetry
 - `imjsAppInsightsKey` - Application Insights key for iModel.js telemetry
 - `onIModelConnected` - Callback function that executes after the iModel connection is successful and contains the iModel connection as a parameter
+- `i18nUrlTemplate` - Override the default url template where i18n resource files are queried

 ## Typescript API